 2. Automate as much as possible

-Manual deployment, it pains us to admit, is a recipe for disaster.
-But on the other hand, automating as many steps as possible will vastly reduce the chances of error.
+Manual deployment is a recipe for disaster.
+Automating as many steps as possible will reduce the chance of errors.

 Before you choose any software tool, ensure you read this article on how to